-- PSER 4.21 An "eligible coach" is an eligible person who is paid to coach or instruct skaters in skating and related activities, but who has not otherwise participated in an activity that causes that person to become ineligible.
-See rule PSER 4.32. - PSER 4.22 Eligible coaches, as defined in rule PSER 4.21, may participate in the following U.S. Figure Skating activities: - A. Eligible coaches may not serve as accountants, judges, referees or technical controllers at U.S. Figure Skating competitions while they continue to coach.
-Eligible coaches may serve as test judges at test sessions within the parameters of rule DOR 5.03. - B. Eligible coaches, while entitled to the privileges of eligibility to participate in U.S. Figure Skating activities, remain subject to ISU rules restricting their eligibility to serve as a referee, assistant referee, judge or technical controller in ISU events or international competitions sanctioned by the ISU or a member of the ISU, or to hold certain positions in the ISU. - C. A reinstated or readmitted person may become an eligible coach under the rules of U.S. Figure Skating, but his or her privileges of participation are limited in accordance with the applicable U.S. Figure Skating rules governing reinstated and readmitted persons (rules PSER 4.41 and PSER 4.42 respectively), as well as with the rules of the ISU governing participation in ISU activities and competitions.
+- PSER 2.21 An "eligible coach" is an eligible member who is paid to coach or instruct members in skating and related activities, but who has not otherwise participated in an activity that causes that member to become ineligible.
+See rule PSER 2.32. - PSER 2.22 Eligible coaches, as defined in rule PSER 2.21, may participate in the following U.S. Figure Skating activities: - A. Eligible coaches may not serve as judges, referees or technical controllers at U.S. Figure Skating competitions while they continue to coach.
+Eligible coaches may serve as test judges at test sessions within the parameters of rule DOR 5.03. - B. Eligible coaches, while entitled to the privileges of eligibility to participate in U.S. Figure Skating activities, remain subject to ISU rules restricting their eligibility to serve as a referee, assistant referee, judge or technical controller in ISU events or international competitions sanctioned by the ISU or a member of the ISU, or to hold certain positions in the ISU. - C. A reinstated or readmitted member may become an eligible coach under the rules of U.S. Figure Skating, but his or her privileges of participation are limited in accordance with the applicable U.S. Figure Skating rules governing reinstated and readmitted members (rules PSER 2.41 and PSER 2.42 respectively), as well as with the rules of the ISU governing participation in ISU activities and competitions.

-PSER 4.30 Ineligible Status
+PSER 2.30 Ineligible Status